Thanjavur as Capital city

 Mothirappa Chavadi

 As narrated earlier Chavadis were established at almost all the exit and entry points for collection of tax from the persons who are required to pay tax to the treasury.
 The job of collecting the tax was entrusted to the trusted persons of the rulers.
-The revenue collection at this chavadi might have been entrusted to officer named Mothirappa and therefore it is presumed this chavadi got this name.
+The revenue collection at this chavadi might have been entrusted to an officer named Mothirappa and therefore it is presumed this chavadi got this name.

 Mothirappa Chavadi or Chatram